uri0l/bioinformatics-dna-sequence-analysis/README.md

 - **Improved Variant Calling**: Integrate with existing bioinformatics tools like GATK (Genome Analysis Toolkit) for more advanced variant detection.
 - **Optimization**: Refactor code for faster processing of large genomic datasets using parallel computing techniques.

-This project not only serves as a technical portfolio piece but also highlights an understanding of how bioinformatics methods can be applied to solve real-world biological problems.

 ### Installation